Barker–Karpis Gang: Downfall

 The gang had faced problems.
 George "Shotgun" Ziegler had been gunned down in Cicero, Illinois in March 1934, possibly due to the mob's dislike of the gang's activities.
 Gang member William J. Harrison was killed on January 6 by fellow members of the gang.
 Following the declaration of Alvin Karpis as Public Enemy No. 1, Doc Barker was arrested on January 8, 1935, along with Byron Bolton.
 Russell "Slim Gray" Gibson was killed resisting the arrest.
 Along with his arrest came a map and letters to a cottage near Lake Weir, Florida, near Ocklawaha, in which Fred Barker and his mother, Kate "Ma" Barker were hiding under an assumed name.
 After a four-hour shootout on January 16, 1935, Fred and Ma Barker were killed.
 Controversy remains as to whether Ma Barker participated in the shootout, or was even a criminal at all.
 Alvin Karpis was nearly gunned down in Atlantic City, New Jersey, around the same time.

-Karpis stayed on the move for another 16 months, pulling an armored car robbery and a train robbery in April and October 1935, before finally being arrested in New Orleans on May 1, 1936 alongside new accomplice Fred Hunter.
+Karpis stayed on the move for another 16 months, pulling an armored car robbery and a train robbery in April and October 1935, before finally being arrested in New Orleans on May 1, 1936, alongside new accomplice Fred Hunter.
 Although Director J. Edgar Hoover personally claimed credit for Karpis's arrest, Hoover and the official FBI account of the arrest remains in question.
 Karpis offers his own version of the arrest in his book, The Alvin Karpis Story.
 The arrest of Karpis brought the FBI to fame and skyrocketed their public standing, along with J. Edgar Hoover's reputation.

 Aftermath

-Doc Barker was sent to Alcatraz in the summer of 1935.
-Alvin Karpis soon followed upon his own arrest.
-Many other members of the gang ended up at Alcatraz prison.
-Doc Barker ended up being shot dead while attempting to escape in 1939.
+Doc Barker was sent to Alcatraz Federal Penitentiary in California in the summer of 1935.
+Alvin Karpis soon followed upon his own arrest and is notable for being in Alcatraz longer than any other convict.
+Many other members of the gang ended up at Alcatraz.
+Doc Barker ended up being shot dead while attempting to escape the prison in 1939.

-While at McNeil Island Penitentiary Karpis began to teach guitar to the young Charles Manson, then known as “Little Charlie”.
+During the 1960s, while at McNeil Island Penitentiary in Washington State, Karpis began to teach guitar to the young Charles Manson, then known as “Little Charlie”.
 Karpis was sympathetic to Manson‘s tumultuous, institutionalized upbringing which saw him in countless orphanages, reformatories, and prisons all throughout his young life.
 Karpis later wrote “it (was) time someone did something for him.”
 He later said, "There was something unmistakably unusual about Manson.
 He was a runt of sorts, but found his place as an experienced manipulator of others.
 I did feel manipulated, and under circumstances where it hadn't been necessary."

 Karpis was paroled in 1969, and deported to Canada.
 He moved to Spain in 1973.
 Karpis co-wrote two books with professional authors, one released in 1971 titled The Alvin Karpis Story, the other, released in 1979, titled On the Rock.
 He died on August 30, 1979, of natural causes, though it was initially believed to be a suicide or the result of foul play.